Ed Gavagan A story about knots and surgeons

 Abigail Washburn Building US-China relations ... by banjo

-TED Fellow Abigail Washburn wanted to be a lawyer improving US-China relations — until she picked up a banjo.
-She tells a moving story of the remarkable connections she's formed touring across the United States and China while playing that banjo and singing in Chinese.
+Abigail Washburn wanted to be a lawyer improving US-China relations — until she picked up a banjo.
+The TED Fellow tells a moving story of the connections she's formed touring across the US and China while playing that banjo and singing in Chinese.

 Karen Thompson Walker What fear can teach us

 Imagine you're a shipwrecked sailor adrift in the enormous Pacific.
 You can choose one of three directions and save yourself and your shipmates — but each choice comes with a fearful consequence too.
 How do you choose?
 In telling the story of the whaleship Essex, novelist Karen Thompson Walker shows how fear propels imagination, as it forces us to imagine the possible futures and how to cope with them.

 Billy Collins Everyday moments, caught in time

 Combining dry wit with artistic depth, Billy Collins shares a project in which several of his poems were turned into delightful animated films in a collaboration with Sundance Channel.
 Five of them are included in this wonderfully entertaining and moving talk — and don't miss the hilarious final poem!

 Susan Cain The power of introverts

 In a culture where being social and outgoing are prized above all else, it can be difficult, even shameful, to be an introvert.
 But, as Susan Cain argues in this passionate talk, introverts bring extraordinary talents and abilities to the world, and should be encouraged and celebrated.

 Bryan Stevenson We need to talk about an injustice